soerr/UnturnedDocumentation/Unturned Server/self-hosting.md

 * You need to have a good internet connection.
 * When your computer crashes or loses power, the server will go down and you and your friends might lose progress.

 We don't recommend this approach for public servers.
-If you want to run a public server, you should consider renting a server from a hosting company.
+If you want to run a public server, you should consider renting a server from a third-party hosting company.

 ### Video Tutorial
 Check out our video tutorial on how to make your first Unturned server on Windows and play with your friends.